koodaamo/wwproxy/README.md

 * WAMP router: ws://127.0.0.1:8080/ws

 The following message structures are used for conveying (WAMP) RPC and PubSub semantics, using JSON-encoded messages.
-Some inspiration has been taken from JSON-RPC (http://www.jsonrpc.org).
+Some inspiration has been taken from [JSON-RPC](http://www.jsonrpc.org).

 For a RPC request, use the following structure: